 Create a Budget

-The best way to stay ahead of your finances is to plan ahead.
-That’s basically what budgeting is – planning how to spend your money before you actually spend it.
+The best way to stay ahead of your finances is to plan.
+That’s basically what budgeting is – planning how to spend your money before you spend it.
 And it’s especially important if you and your partner have combined your finances.

 Your budget can be as intertwined or as separated, as simple or complicated as you want it to be.

 All you need to do is talk about which expenses are shared, which are separate, and who pays how much for what.